Ancient Order of Druids: Modern history

 After World War I, the relations between the AOD and the UAOD and the Order of Druids (which split from the UAOD) eased, and each year a joint congress was organized in Great-Britain.

 During World War II, much of the Order's archives had been destroyed during The Blitz.
 After World War II, membership in fraternal organisations declined and the UAOD and OD eventually ceased to operate in the UK.

-In 2024, the Ancient Order of Druids still operates as a fraternal order (UK and France) and also as a philanthropic and charitable organisation (UK).
+In 2026, the Ancient Order of Druids still operates as a fraternal order (UK and France) and also as a philanthropic and charitable organisation (UK).

 Organization

 The Ancient Order of Druids is ruled by the Imperial Grand Archdruid.

 Relationship to druidry

 It is the earliest known English group to be founded based upon the iconography of the ancient druids, who were priest-like figures in Iron Age Celtic paganism.
-As such, the Order was an early influence upon the development of the Neo-druidic movement, however it differs from most contemporary Neo-druidic groups in that it does not hold to a Neopagan religion, and is "not a religious organisation – in fact any discussion on religion or politics is forbidden within the lodge rooms".
-Instead, its members are expected "to preserve and practise the main principles attributed to the early Druids, particularly those of justice, benevolence and friendship."
+As such, the Order was an early influence upon the development of the Neo-druidic movement, however it differs from most contemporary Neo-druidic groups as it is "not a religious organisation – in fact any discussion on religion or politics is forbidden within the lodge rooms".
+Instead, its members are expected to preserve its motto (in French) : "Dieu(x), Notre Pays et Roy" [God(s), our Country and the King] and "to practice the main principles attributed to the early Druids, particularly those of justice, benevolence and friendship."

+Due to its long and prestigious history, the Ancient order of Druids has regularly been confronted with attempts to "capture" its image, name or symbols.
+In the past, several Neo-druidic associations or organizations -having absolutely no connection with the AOD- did not hesitate to copy its name (or partly use it), creating highly regrettable confusions..